The Ultimate Travel Guide to Batanes, Philippines

 Mobile Phone Signal and Internet:

 Globe, Smart and Sun network is available in major parts of Batanes.
-For a faster internet connectivity, bring a SMART sim with you.
+For faster internet connectivity, bring a SMART sim with you.
 SMART is the first mobile network to offer LTE in the entire island of Batanes.

 Free WIFI is available at the Batanes Seaside and other hotels.
 There are also several Internet Cafe’s in Basco.